NSW Government accessibility intelligence

 How to read these numbers.
 Scores are indicative, derived from automated WCAG 2.1 AA scans of public homepages and selected high-traffic pages for each agency, snapshotted in November 2025.
 Automated testing finds about 30 to 40 per cent of WCAG issues.
 Manual and assistive-technology testing typically uncovers more.
 Treat scores as a directional signal of risk, not a final compliance verdict.
 A full audit is the only reliable way to confirm conformance.

-How accessible are NSW Government digital services?
+How accessible are NSW government digital services?

 Across the 15 NSW agencies sampled, indicative WCAG 2.1 AA scores average 63.2 out of 100, with four agencies in the high-risk band and one (Digital NSW) leading the field at 86.2.
 The most common issues are colour contrast, missing image alt text, and unclear link names, present across every agency tested.
-Planning Portal, NCAT, icare NSW and Courts & Tribunals show the highest concentration of critical and high-severity barriers.
+Planning Portal, NCAT, icare NSW and Courts and Tribunals show the highest concentration of critical and high-severity barriers.

 Risk distribution